Best for high interest

 Not only is a business bank account more professional, but it makes it easier to file your taxes, track your cash flow and get a line of credit.
-Follow these six steps to open a business bank account.
+Follow these five steps to open a business bank account.

 The first step is to figure out what type of business bank account you need.
 A business checking account is good for daily expenses.
 It may come with a debit card, checkwriting privileges, merchant services and other perks to help you manage your money.